deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

       :language: xml

 .. hint::
-   All deegree feature stores support simple feature types, but only the SQL feature store and the memory feature store support complex feature types.
+   All deegree feature stores support simple feature types, but only the SQL feature store and the memory feature store support rich feature types.

 ^^^^^^^^^^^^^^^^^^^
 Application schemas